NVIDIA/aistore/docs/containerized.md

 * `CPUs(40, ...)` is the effective CPU count AIS uses after applying cgroup-aware accounting
 * `container:cgroup-v2` means AIS detected a containerized cgroup-v2 environment

-This is expected when a pod or container is allowed to use only a subset of the host’s CPU capacity.
+This is expected when a pod or container is allowed to use only a subset of the host's CPU capacity.

 ## CPU reporting